ariannasang/forum_webscraper/README.md

 ## Usage
-Get all the auxillary links of the forum + download all text and meta data into a CSV file.
+Get all the auxiliary links of the forum + download all text and meta data into a CSV file.
 ```
 git clone https://github.com/ariannasang/forum_webscraper.git
 cd forum_webscraper